cds-snc/simplify-privacy-statements-V2/terraform/azure/readme.md

 example: `docker push mycdsservice.azurecr.io/mycdsservice/node-app:latest`

 Once you've pushed this image, the app service should pull it in and start up.
 You can login to Azure and check container logs if things aren't working right.

+To get the URL for your new service:

+1. Login to Azure
+2. Find your Resource Group (ex: `MyCDSService-resources-RG`)
+3. Find your App Serivce (ex: `MyCDSService-appservice`)
+4. On the Overview tab, find the URL property.

 ## 4. Setup autodeploy